How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • Use warm white bulbs at 2200K to 2700K for amber saturation without a yellow cast

-• You need decent ceiling height for this look worth the splurge if you’ve got it
+• You need decent ceiling height for this look, but it’s absolutely worth it if you’ve got the space

 7. Recessed Downlights With a Gallery Wall and Botanical Runner

-Recessed Lighting Doesn’t Have to Feel Like a DMV Office
+Recessed Lighting Doesn’t Have to Feel Like a DMV Waiting Room

-r/SpecialistLiving8290 installed a series of evenly spaced recessed downlights and did something most people skip: they angled the light to wash across the walls rather than just hammering the floor.
-The result is a warm, even glow that makes white walls feel luminous instead of bleached.
+r/SpecialistLiving8290 installed a series of evenly spaced recessed downlights and did something most people skip entirely.
+They angled the light to wash across the walls rather than hammering straight down at the floor.
+The result is a warm, even glow that makes white walls feel luminous instead of bleached and clinical.

-Both sides feature small dark-framed artwork at a consistent height eclectic subjects, matching frames giving the gallery wall a collected feel.
-A cream botanical runner on dark hardwood softens everything.
+Both sides of the hallway feature small dark-framed artwork at a consistent height, giving the gallery wall a collected, intentional feel.
+A cream botanical runner on dark hardwood softens everything nicely.

 Getting Recessed Lighting Right